goloshubov/fnlock-switch-tp-comp-usb-kb/README.md

 EOF
 ```
 ## Why?
-1) It is FnLock current status indicator
+1) FnLock current status indicator seems to be helpful
-2) There is an issue with Lenovo ThinkPad Compact USB Keyboard, Fn+Esc isn't working in Linux.
+2) Solution for ThinkPad Compact USB Keyboard issue, Fn+Esc isn't working in Linux.
    Manual toggling by writing 1|0 into `/sys/.../fn_lock` is possible though.